Honours

 Why become a PRII Fellow?

-- Your contribution to the promotion and development of the public relations profession in Ireland and the Public Relations Institute of Ireland will be acknowledged.
+Your contribution to the promotion and development of the public relations profession in Ireland will be marked

-- Your profile among the Irish public relations sector and wider business community will be raised.
+Your profile among the Irish public relations industry and wider business community will be raised

 What role do PRII Fellows play?